midtown-ai/mkdocs-www/docs/glossary/e.md

  Number of Epochs = Number of passes on the training dataset

+ ~ too many epochs increases training time and can lead to [overfitting]

+ ~ a few epochs improves learning convergence but increases overfitting risk

 /// warning | The parameters of the model are usually updated many times during each epoch.
 The model is updated after each batch of data.
 This is known as [batch training] or mini-batch training.
 ///